Trumpchi E8: Overview

 Renderings of the Trumpchi E8 were first revealed online in August 2023.
 The plug-in hybrid version of the E8 went on sale in China in December 2023.

-A hybrid version of the E8 will be released July 16, 2024.
+A hybrid version of the E8 without plug-in capability was released in China on July 16, 2024.
+This version was unveiled in the Philippines as the GAC E8 HEV on July 29, 2026, alongside the GAC GN6 and the GAC GN8 PHEV Executive.

 Powertrain

 The Trumpchi E8 is available in both the PRO and MAX trims.
 Both trim models are powered by a 2.0 L hybrid engine which has an output of 103 kW and 180 Nm of torque and a motor powered by a 25.57 kWh ternary lithium battery pack that produces 134 kW and 300 Nm of torque.
 Its China Light-Duty Vehicle Test Cycle (CLTC) electric range is 150 km with its combined range exceeding 1200 km.